 This time we topped it with some toasted sliced almonds and a few diced strawberries.
 You could also use walnuts, sunflower seeds or whatever nuts you like.

-An easy chia seed parfait can be made by layering the chia pudding with plain or vanilla yogurt.
+An easy chia seed parfait can be made by layering the chia pudding with plain or vanilla yogurt or even a raspberry compote!
 It’s one of our favorite easy desserts.

 Looking for More Chocolate Desserts